 - Tuba: 43-2.6KHz

-We have introduced 5 different ways for vocal removing.
+We have introduced 5 different ways for vocal removal.
 But one method or tool does not apply to all songs.
-The truth is, most songs have layered vocals, and vocals are mixed, for example, with bass, kick, snare.
+The truth is, most songs have layered vocals, and vocals are mixed, for example, with bass, kick, and snare.
 So you should try more than one way listed in the post for different cases.
 But even so, outcomes are not always as we expected.
 There would be echoes and stuff.
-In a few cases, you may also have to do more manual settings, such as to raise or lower the frequencies of vocals or some instruments in the songs.
+In a few cases, you may also have to do more manual settings, such as raising or lowering the frequencies of vocals or some instruments in the songs.
 Just give them a try and wish yourself good luck.

 Is it legal to remove vocals from a song?

-It is quite clear that it is illegal if you re-edit copyrighted music for commercial use without having permission of the copyright owners.
-Especially, you are not lawfully allowed to remove the vocals from others' copyrighted songs and share them to YouTube, Facebook, Podcast or other media platforms.
+It is quite clear that it is illegal if you re-edit copyrighted music for commercial use without having the permission of the copyright owners.
+Especially, you are not lawfully allowed to remove the vocals from others’ copyrighted songs and share them on YouTube, Facebook, Podcast, or other media platforms.